Zenamine/docs/pages/cloud/dedicated/kernel_update/guide.en-us.md

 ---
 title: 'Updating the kernel on a dedicated server'
 slug: updating-kernel-dedicated-server
-excerpt: 'Find out how to update the kernel for distributions that use an OVHcloud core'
+excerpt: 'Find out how to update the kernel for distributions that use an OVH core'
 section: 'Advanced use'
 ---

-**Last updated 07/08/2018**
+**Last updated 2018/07/08**

 ## Objective

-[OVHcloud Dedicated Servers](https://www.ovh.com/sg/dedicated-servers/){.external} are easily able to boot into a Linux operating system using an updated kernel with the netboot startup system.
+[OVHcloud Dedicated Servers](https://www.ovh.com/world/dedicated-servers/){.external} are easily able to boot into a Linux operating system using an updated kernel with the netboot startup system.
 However, it's best practice to update the kernel on the local machine.

 **This guide will show you how to update the kernel for distributions that use an OVHcloud core.**

 > [!warning]
 >
-> By default, all system snapshots offered on [OVHcloud Dedicated Servers](https://www.ovh.com/sg/dedicated-servers/){.external} use an optimised OVH core.
+> By default, all system snapshots offered on [OVHcloud Dedicated Servers](https://www.ovh.com/world/dedicated-servers/){.external} use an optimised OVHcloud core.
 If you have replaced these snapshots with your own distribution, please refer to your distribution’s official documentation.
 >

 > [!primary]